porscheinformatik/sonarqube-licensecheck/README.md

-Sonarqube Licensecheck Plugin
+SonarQube License-Check
 ===================

 [![Build Status](https://travis-ci.org/porscheinformatik/sonarqube-licensecheck.png?branch=master)](https://travis-ci.org/porscheinformatik/sonarqube-licensecheck)

 This [SonarQube](http://www.sonarqube.org/) plugin ensures that projects in an organization adhere to a set of standard libraries and versions.
 This enables the governance of the used libraries and licences.

 ## License

-This software is licensed under the Apache Software License, Version 2.0, http://www.apache.org/licenses/LICENSE-2.0.txt
+This software is licensed under the [Apache Software License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt)

 ## Compatibility